Can you imagine?

 An Update on Cheryl

-My team, Charlie's Angels, is walking for the 16th year and is a part of the MS Walk because we believe we will end multiple sclerosis - with your help we can get there.
+My team, Charlie's Angels, is walking for the 18th year and is a part of the MS Walk because we believe we will end multiple sclerosis - with your help we can get there.
+When making a pledge, please make your donation to MS Walk - Morden and memo it to Evelyn Janzen if writing a cheque.
+If pledging on-line, please pledge Evelyn Janzen, as I am being challenged by a teammate to see who can raise most funds.
+I really want to win the challenge.
 Please give generously.